Stochastic Matching Bandits with Rare Optimization Updates: Introduction

-However, realizing this goal comes with substantial computational challenges: determining the optimal assignment in each round requires solving a combinatorial optimization problem that is NP-hard, making naive implementations impractical in large-scale systems.
-This raises the following fundamental question:
+However, realizing this goal comes with substantial computational challenges.
+In particular, determining the optimal assignment at each round requires solving an NP-hard combinatorial optimization problem.
+As a result, naive approaches must repeatedly re-solve this expensive optimization to recompute the set of assortments or matchings used in subsequent rounds, rendering such implementations impractical at scale.
+These considerations naturally raise the following fundamental question:

-To address this challenge, we propose \textit{batched} algorithms for the SMB framework that strategically limit the frequency of matching assignment updates.
-These algorithms achieve no-regret performance while substantially reducing the amortized computational cost—that is, the average computation required per round.
+To address this challenge, we propose \emph{batched} algorithms for the SMB framework that strategically limit the number of times matching assignments are updated.
+By invoking expensive combinatorial optimization only a small number of times over the entire horizon, our algorithms achieve no-regret performance while substantially reducing the overall computational burden.
 Below, we summarize our main contributions.

-\textbf{Summary of Our Contributions.} \begin{itemize} \item We introduce a novel and practical framework of stochastic matching bandits (SMB), which incorporates the stochastic behavior of arms under latent preferences.
-However, this framework (or any matching bandit that attempts to maximize rewards by assigning exact multiple matchings) requires solving a combinatorial optimization problem.
-As a result, naive approaches suffer from significant computational overhead, incurring an amortized cost of $O(K^N)$ per round, where $N$ agents are matched to $K$ arms.